Subscription Modal Banner

 • Transmission: Automatic

 Practicality meets style in one of Hyundai’s most popular sedan series.
 Aside from its high fuel economy rating, the Accent boasts sophisticated styling for its exterior and lots of storage space in its trunk.
-Plus, it’s one of the most affordable cars for sale out there, making the Accent a solid option for most Filipino drivers.
+If you're interested, you'll also have to look for a secondhand model for this one.

 • Transmission: Automatic